10 Surprising Nutrition Facts About Eggs You Didn’t Know

 Sometimes you’ll crack an egg and find two yolks instead of one.
 It’s rare, but safe to eat.
 Double yolks are simply the result of a hen releasing two yolks instead of one - a natural occurrence.

-10. Eggs Are One of the Few Natural Sources of Vitamin D
+10. Free Range Eggs Are One of the Few Natural Sources of Vitamin D